 PANCHA RATHAS – THE FIVE CHARIOTS.

 My visit to Mahabalipuram was also a lesson in Indian mythological history.
-My visit to the Pancha Rathas (which essentially translates into five chariots) brought some of the lessons I learned to life.
+My visit to the Pancha Rathas (which essentially translates into five chariots) brought some of the lessons I learned to live.
 This is the most popular and crowded of all the temples around Mahabalipuram, especially are the stone-carved elephant and lion impressive.

 So the famous mythological book of Hindus known as the Mahabharata has five primary characters, five brothers.
 And each chariot in the temple was dedicated to each brother.
 Every chariot was different in design and carvings, each highlighting interesting facts about each brother.